 We supply throughout the UK and Ireland as well as across Europe and the Middle East and can offer supply only solutions to a fully managed turnkey service if preferred by the client.

-Where did the name “Helmsman” originate from?
+Where did the name “Helmsman” originate?

-The West India Dock was heavily bombed during World War II, and the factory was moved to Walthamstow.
-It suffered a direct hit from a V2 Rocket in late 1944 which killed the Chairman and several employees.
-In the late 1960’s the company manufactured bulk tanker lorry bodies for transporting items such as grain or flour.
+Heavily bombed during World War II, the factory relocated to Walthamstow but suffered a direct hit from a V2 Rocket in late 1944, which killed the Chairman and several employees.
+In the late 1960s, the company manufactured bulk tanker lorry bodies for transporting items such as grain or flour.